Preview

 The market position for The Neural Crown is distinctive and defensible.
 Arthurian retellings are plentiful; Arthurian retellings rooted in genuine neuroscience do not exist.
 The Welsh Mabinogion sourcing further distinguishes it from the French and English traditions that most modern retellings draw upon.
 Readers of literary speculative fiction (the audience that follows Ishiguro, Ted Chiang, and Hilary Mantel) represent a readership that values intelligence over genre convention, and The Neural Crown is written precisely for them.

 The full Neural Crown Blueprint includes the complete neuroscience-to-legend mapping table, the five-act structural framework, detailed character architecture for Merlin as narrator, voice profile (mythic without archaic, scientific without clinical), and comparative market position against Lev Grossman and T.H.
 White.
-Available in the full Blueprint PDF.
+Available in the full Blueprint.

 What the full Blueprint contains.

 The excerpts above are one small slice from each book.
-The full PDF delivers a complete, publication-ready architecture for all three books and the strategy that connects them.
+The full Blueprint delivers a complete, publication-ready architecture for all three books and the strategy that connects them.

 Also in the full Blueprint